What’s In Your Water? Part 1

 I will say that this type of shampoo does take getting used to.
 Most of us are accustomed to shampoos that strip our hair and scalp of their natural oils, so it will take a few shampoos for your scalp to adjust and not feel greasy.
 But this is normal and once you adjust, you’ll start to feel and see the benefits of shampoo that is not full of harsh ingredients.

 Photo of the shampoo aisle at the grocery store.
+Many plastic shampoo bottles in many colors.

 The Shampoo Bars